jonathanolson/slither/notes/patterns.md

     - (c) potentially prune automorphisms EARLIER!
       - We could at least do automorphism/canonical checks AT END OF FACES(!)
     - (d) profile, hit GC hotspots (are we creating "feature arrays" a bunch?)
   -
+  - Rule collapse on embedding too (consolidate)
+    - (do this in places where we are ... solving?)
+  -
   - SolutionSet unit tests(!!!!)
     - Also check "random feature set" combinations, ensure that our "filtered" rules solve all of the cases correctly.